 Other important parameters derived from a traffic accident reconstruction typically include: collision severity (commonly expressed as the Delta-V or change in velocity due to the collision), impact speeds, principal directions of force, heading angles, direction of travel, or acceleration/deceleration values.

-Regardless of the particular issues involved in any given case or the analytical tools utilized, the traffic accident reconstruction expert must possess a combination of formal education, special training, and hands-on case experience.
+Regardless of the particular issues involved in any given case or the analytical tools utilized, the traffic accident reconstruction expert needs to incorporate a combination of formal education, special training, and hands-on case experience.

 CALL 888-687-1334 for an initial consultation to assess the specific expert reconstruction needs of your case.